ZakariaHn/zamagana-synthesizer/README.md

 - Sequncer
 - Pop-up window for controllers
 - Change Synth type menu
-- Musical scale highlighter (when the user choose a scale, the nots which build the scale get highlighted with a differnt color)
+- Musical scale highlighter (when the user choose a scale, the notes which build the scale get highlighted with a different color)

  ## Zsynth.js (contains the effects imported from the library tone.js)